The performance of the transport and logistics system has a major impact on costs, service quality and competitiveness in Australian industry.

 The Department of Planning, Transport and Infrastructure (DPTI) plays a major role in developing the State’s transport strategies and logistics, as well as licensing and training

-Coolant calculator and other tools for cold chain quality control from the South Australian Freight Council.
+The Coolant calculator and other tools for cold chain quality control are available from the South Australian Freight Council.

 A sample guide for suitability of vehicles for food transport from the City of Playford based on the Food Safety standards.